GermanPaul12/STADS-Python-Course/Project 8 Data Analysis US Software Engineers/task.md

 Read the csv and analyse the data.
 You may need to clean it.
 Visualize your findings.

+Objective 1: What are the top 3 most wanted titles companies search for?
-Objective: Answer the question if remote jobs in full-time pay more money than non-remote jobs in full-time.
+Objective 2: Compare the average rating of remote and not remote jobs Objective 3 only for advanced programmers: Answer the question if remote jobs in full-time pay more money than non-remote jobs in full-time.